pzmudzinski/lambda-google-sign-in/article/article.md

 #### Authorizer

-We need to use [`google-auth-library`](https://www.npmjs.com/package/google-auth-library) for email domain verification, let's start by creating `verify` helper method:
+We will use [`google-auth-library`](https://www.npmjs.com/package/google-auth-library) for email domain verification, let's start by creating `verify` helper method:

 ```typescript
 const client = new OAuth2Client(CLIENT_ID);